MohammadAdnanKhan/Residential-Real-Estate-Price-Prediction-project/README.md

 # Residential Real Estate Price Prediction Project

 <H3>Welcome to the Residential Real Estate Price Prediction project!</H3>
 In this project my goal is to determine housing market prices based on various features such as square footage, number of bedrooms, and more.
-Through predictive modeling, data analysis, and model evaluation, I aim to provide valuable insights for informed investment decisions in the dynamic real estate market.
+Through predictive modelling, data analysis, and model evaluation, I aim to provide valuable insights for informed investment decisions in the dynamic real estate market.

 # Key Features
 <H4>Predictive Modeling:</H4> Utilizing various machine learning algorithms, I aim to build models that accurately predict housing prices based on given features.